alien-tools/roseau/README.md

 ### As a standalone CLI tool

-Download the latest stable version of the CLI JAR from the [releases page](https://github.com/alien-tools/roseau/releases) or build the latest version it locally:
+Download the latest stable version of the CLI JAR from the [releases page](https://github.com/alien-tools/roseau/releases) or build the latest version locally:

 ```bash
 $ git clone https://github.com/alien-tools/roseau.git